Friday, July 23, 2010

 I guess you probably have read about the cold snap we've had since new year's.
 In actual fact, the unusually cold weather started before the holiday season.
 While some parts of the UK and Ireland witnessed the magical phenomenon of White Christmas, London-dwellers only had Christmas.
 Booooo.....

 So what else is new, apart from the new year?
 I went to work yesterday with a bunch of new year resolutions, one of which was to "chill-out-relax-and-don't-stress" but I've already sent that packing.
-"Take it slow" is another one but if I can't achieve #1 I can't do #2.
+"Take it slow" was another one but if I couldn't achieve #1 I can't do #2!
 I also resolved to "strike a balance" but everyone knows the act of juggling is one hell of a skill to master, so you will pardon me if I do not achieve that by the end of this year...or in fact this decade!

 #5 - Get a man.